An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 Trinity School is a food allergen aware environment.
 All food prepared by the School’s food service provider, Flik, is peanut and tree nut free.
 Only food processed and provided by Flik is permitted in the kitchen and Dining Halls.
 Food-related and other allergies are serious and, in some cases, life threatening.
 Trinity takes a two-part approach to reducing the risk of accidental exposures for children.
 Food-related activities are kept to a minimum, and most of the food is consumed within more controlled environments, such as the Dining Hall and the child’s base classroom.

-The School strives to promote good nutrition in our students.
-In our effort to achieve this goal, the amount of sugar products consumed at school needs to be controlled.
-Just as we want our students to be as intellectually fit as possible, we want them to be as physically healthy as possible.
+The School strives to promote good nutrition in our students, which includes limiting the amount of sugar products consumed at school.
 School staff and parents also work together to support and empower children to become advocates for their own health, safety, and well-being as they develop into self-sufficient adolescents.
 The support and participation of the entire Trinity community is necessary to ensure that students can enjoy a safe educational environment.
 The School’s administration works with parents, staff, students, and physicians throughout the school year to reduce risks as outlined in the following guidelines.

 • Student and teacher birthdays, as well as other celebrations of individuals (e.g., Star Student), are celebrated in class with non-food traditions.
-Only on special occasions related to curriculum should food be used.
+Only on special occasions related to curriculum and with Division Head approval should food be used.
 Teachers will coordinate these occasions with parents when appropriate.

 • Teachers and staff will not give candy or other sweets to students at school without Division Head approval.

 • As some children have allergies and are sensitive to even traces of allergens in food, some classrooms may have specifically prohibited food.
 Base classroom teachers will communicate special accommodations to parents.
-Parents are asked to refrain from sending in snack items containing the allergen.
+Parents may be asked to refrain from sending in snack items containing the allergen.

 • All classes have a daily snack time.
-We ask that you send a nutritious snack in easily opened containers.
-A few options are fresh vegetables or fruits, cheese, and whole-wheat crackers.
-Please do not send in items that are high in sugar, such as cookies and candy.
-Drinks are not necessary as water is available in the classroom.
+Send a nutritious snack in easily opened containers, such as fresh vegetables or fruits, cheese, and whole-wheat crackers.
+Do not send in items that are high in sugar, such as cookies, cakes, and candy.

 • Early Elementary Division students should bring their snack in a container with the student’s name clearly visible on the outside.